FrancisToth/francistoth.github.io/content/posts/2021-01-22-functional_design.markdown

 - `readLine()` which performs a read from the console
 - `println()` which outputs a string on it

 Unfortunately, the inputs and the outputs of these functions cannot be captured in any way.
-This is du to the nature of `readLine()` and `println()` which are **statements**. **Statements** are units of execution being run for their side-effects only.
+This is due to the nature of `readLine()` and `println()` which are **statements**. **Statements** are units of execution being run for their side-effects only.
 For this reason, they are eager, non-deterministic (as anything could happen at runtime), and cannot be replaced by the value they produce.
 There's not much we can do about this, but there should be a way to delay their execution, and represent them so that they are locally reasonable.

 ## Classical approach